 It's complicated, right?
 One of the best online resources to quickly see the status of minimum wage and overtime laws where you live is the University of California, Berkeley's Labor Law Center.
 These laws are fluid, and many are stayed by court orders or have been overturned by the courts.
 While this is a good first look resource, all information should be confirmed directly with the appropriate state or local agency tasked with labor law enforcement.

-HomeWork Solutions maintains a STATE level minimum wage resource tool that distills state laws as they apply to Household or Domestic employers.
-Our individual state tip sheets help household employers understand other state labor laws, including overtime, and how they apply to their situations.
+HomeWork Solutions maintains a list of state minimum wages for household employment that distills state laws as they apply to Household or Domestic employers.
+Our individual tip sheets for nanny tax rules by state help household employers understand other state labor laws, including overtime, and how they apply to their situations.